mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

     - `b2` is the matrix of the second hidden layer, it has a shape of `(1,1)`
     - `z2` is the result of the equation `z2 = W2*a1 + b`, it has a shape of `(1,1)`
     - `a2` is the result of the equation `a2 = sigmoid(z2)`, it has a shape of `(1,1)`
+  > No. of rows of in `W` translates to the no. of nodes in the next layer

 ### Vectorizing across multiple examples